ahm4dd/php-assignment/README.md

 Simple PHP login and dashboard app.

+> We are not using a database, no real session saving and login handling, no real auth, pure PHP for learning

 ## Run with Docker Compose

 Make sure Docker Desktop or the Docker daemon is running, then from this folder run: